 - a copy of your most recent UI transcript

 - a Verification Letter stating you are currently enrolled full-time or the equivalent of full-time for the current fall or spring semester

 - photocopies of your I-94, passport, and visa pages

 It is essential to have health insurance for your family.
 In fact, for persons in J-2 status, it is legally required.
 Only one accident, serious illness, or pregnancy can cause financial devastation.
-Dependents can be added to your University policy within 30 days of arrival in the United States.
-After that date, you can add them only at the beginning of each semester.
+If your dependent joins you later, they must be added to your University policy within 30 days of arrival in the United States.

 Children, Schools, and Childcare